 Q: Is Jungle Scout accurate?

-A: Yes, Jungle Scout is extremely accurate.
-It pulls its data from billions of real-time data points from Amazon.
+A: Yes, Jungle Scout is one of the most accurate Amazon research tools.
+Jungle Scout pulls its data from billions of real-time data points from Amazon.
 It’s one of the only tools that provides realistic sales estimates and inventory estimates in my experience.
 The other being Viral Launch.